About Watch Movements (2)

 Tourbillons and Karrusels

-The tourbillon and Karrusel mechanisms were created to address a specific problem: a balance that is out of 'poise'.
+The Tourbillon and Karrusel mechanisms were created to address a specific problem: a balance that is out of 'poise'.
 If a balance is out of poise, in simple terms one side is heavier than the other.

 Out of poise errors can usually be eliminated by careful poising of the balance.
 But compensation balances are impossible to poise because the screws or masses that are used to adjust the temperature compensation cannot then be moved to achieve poise without affecting the compensation.

+There is some dispute about who invented the Tourbillon, Breguet or John Arnold.
+This seems to be based on a watch made by Arnold to which Breguet fitted a Tourbillon.
+Why this would suggest that Arnold invented the Tourbillon escapes me.
 On the 7th of Messidor Year IX (26 June 1801 ) the Ministry of the Interior of France granted Breguet a patent for design where the balance and escapement of a watch was rotated in a cage as the watch was running.

 By rotating the balance the effect of the heavier side moves repeatedly around all the vertical positions, a tourbillon evens out the poise effects when the watch is in different vertical positions, so that the long term rate when on edge is constant irrespective of the pendant position.
 The traditional forms of tourbillon and Karrusel are ineffective in changes of position from vertical to horizontal, e.g. from pendant up to dial up.

 Poise errors have no effect when a watch is dial up or dial down and the balance is horizontal.
-This is why marine chronometers, which are always kept dial up by gimbals, were not fitted with tourbillon or Karrusel mechanisms.
+This is why marine chronometers, which are always kept dial up by gimbals, were not fitted with Tourbillon or Karrusel mechanisms.

 Back to the top of the page.